mimblewimble/grin/doc/dandelion/dandelion.md

 ***Note on using 4-regular vs 2-regular graphs***

 The choice between using 4-regular or 2-regular (line) graphs is not obvious.
-The authors note that it's difficult to construct an exact 4-regular graph within a fully-distributed network in practice.
+The authors note that it is difficult to construct an exact 4-regular graph within a fully-distributed network in practice.
 They outline a method to construct an approximate 4-regular graph in the paper.
 They also write:

 > [...]
 We recommend making the design decision between 4-regular graphs and line graphs based on the priorities of the system builders. **If linkability of transactions is a first-order concern, then line graphs may be a better choice.** Otherwise, we find that 4-regular graphs can give constant- order privacy benefits against adversaries with knowledge of the graph.

 ##### 2. Transaction forwarding (own)

 At the beginning of each epoch, `NodeX` picks one of `out1` and `out2` to use as a route to broadcast its own transactions through as a stem-phase transaction.
-The _same route_ is used throughout the duration epoch, and a node _always_ forwards their own transaction rather than fluffing it directly.
+The _same route_ is used throughout the duration epoch, and `NodeX` _always_ forwards (stems) its own transaction.

 ##### 3. Transaction forwarding (relay)